 Eating is something many people take for granted.
 We may sit down and enjoy a meal, but our attention is usually on something else as we eat – a magazine, a conversation, a cell phone.
 It can be a delightful new experience to put one hundred percent of your attention on your food, eating slowly and deliberately, noticing the nuances of taste and texture.

 Learning to be more mindful while eating is particularly useful for individuals who struggle with weight problems, eating disorders, and those who use food as a coping mechanism for the stresses of addiction.
 For everyone else, mindful eating simply helps you learn to enjoy your food with greater awareness and pleasure.

-One of the best aspects of meditation is that virtually anyone can find a method that fits into his or her lifestyle.
+One of the best aspects of meditation for addiction recovery is that virtually anyone can find a method that fits into his or her lifestyle.
 At The Dunes, we encourage our residents to explore a variety of relaxation and meditation techniques to find the ones they like the most.

 We invite you to try one of these techniques now and start practicing on a regular basis.
 If the first one doesn’t stick, try another one!
 If you want to learn more about The Dunes, check out our FAQS!